 Also, a major part of it for me, was loneliness.
 Entrepreneurship in general can be very lonely.
 Spending a lot of money on marketing, month after month, is stressful.
 Stress + loneliness do not go well together.
 We need to surrender to this and do what we can to combat loneliness.
 We need to make conscious efforts to surround ourselves with community, purpose, fellowship and like-minded folks we can be real with.

 Nobody tells you that wholesaling is lonely.
-I decided to get a job (which I still have to this day BTW – shoutout to Carrot.com!)
-It’s a good balance of social support, freedom, and caters to my skillset really well.
+I decided to get a job (which I still have to this day, BTW – shoutout to Carrot.com!) which is a good balance of social support, freedom, and caters to my skillset really well.
 And I’m happy.
 But I also got lucky, and not everyone does.
 I work there not because I HAVE to, but because I know what I need now.
 There’s light at the end of the tunnel, you just need a flashlight to get there.

 You Deserve Success